bravenewdude/bravenewdude.github.com/_posts/2013-11-05-what-if-the-web-had-a-tipping-culture.md

 Is one percent a reasonable estimate?
 I'm not sure.
 Maybe it's a little on the optimistic side, but I think it's probably in the ballpark for high-quality sites.
 It might take some time for people to get used to the idea of web-tipping, but if it was convenient enough a small proportion of web users would give small tips for useful and enjoyable content.
 That's all it would take for this to be a viable alternative to ads.
 It might also be a viable alternative to paid upgrades.

 The "tip widget" above is fully functional (hint!), and it takes approximately one minute to [make one for yourself](http://tipwidget.appspot.com), assuming you already have a Google Merchant account.
-Then customize your widget to look however you want.
+You can customize your widget to look however you want.

 Let's give this a try!

 <br />